-30 In an action alleging medical malpractice,

-In any action for malpractice, negligence, error, omission, mistake or unauthorized rendering of professional services, against a provider of health care, the plaintiff cannot recover

-36 (1) The recognized standard of acceptable professional practice in the profession and the 37 specialty thereof, if any, that the defendant practices in the community in which he practices or 38 in a similar community at the time the alleged injury or wrongful action occurred;

-39 (2) That the defendant acted with less than or failed to act with ordinary and reasonable40 care in accordance with such standard; and

-41 (3) As a direct and proximate result of the defendant's negligent act or omission, the42 plaintiff suffered injuries which would not otherwise have occurred.

-(4) The plaintiff was a patient of the defendant and had a professional relationship to the defendant which created a duty of care on the defendant's part or where the plaintiff is a reasonably identifiable victim of the patient of a defendant psychotherapist to whom the patient communicated a serious threat of physical violence against the plaintiff.
+- for loss of an opportunity to survive or an opportunity to achieve a better result unless the opportunity was greater than 50%.
+In addition the plaintiff shall have the burden of proving the following: - 36 (1) The recognized standard of acceptable professional practice in the profession and the 37 specialty thereof, if any, that the defendant practices in the community in which he practices or 38 in a similar community at the time the alleged injury or wrongful action occurred; - 39 (2) That the defendant acted with less than or failed to act with ordinary and reasonable 40 care in accordance with such standard; and - 41 (3) As a direct and proximate result of the defendant's negligent act or omission, the 42 plaintiff suffered injuries which would not otherwise have occurred. - (4) The plaintiff was a patient of the defendant and had a professional relationship to the defendant which created a duty of care on the defendant's part or where the plaintiff is a reasonably identifiable victim of the patient of a defendant psychotherapist to whom the patient communicated a serious threat of physical violence against the plaintiff.